 If you look at Ontario, for example, they recently passed a carbon pricing policy with a cap-and-trade system because the federal government required them to act.
 Doing so created a bunch of new assets.
 When the new [pro-fossil fuel] government took over, it was thought that they couldn't just get rid of the policy because there were all these new assets that people now held, and that was expected to create lock-in.
-If you lose all those assets [by repealing the policy], after all, that's destroying value [which constituents will mobilize to protect].
+If you lose all those assets [by repealing the policy], after all, that's destroying value [which constituents should mobilize to protect].
 Yet that's exactly what [the new Premier] did: he repealed the policy, and destroyed a lot of value.
 So that’s pretty shocking.
-And it's not as though Ontario is a super pro-fossil fuel state: the electric sector is already decarbonized, coal phase-out started in 2003.
-This is a very clean state compared to many others, so it should hypothetically be [fertile ground for] lock-in.
+And it's not as though Ontario is a super pro-fossil fuel province: the electric sector is already decarbonized, the coal phase-out started in 2003.
+This is a very clean province compared to many other jurisdictions, so it should hypothetically be [fertile ground for] lock-in.

-In many ways I fear that an excessive belief that cap-and-dividend will generate policy feedback by creating benefits and thereby garnering further public support it isn’t really borne out by the data.
+In many ways I fear the excessive belief that cap-and-dividend will generate policy feedback by creating benefits and thereby garnering public support it isn’t really borne out by the data.
 For example, British Columbia passed a carbon tax in 2008 which transferred some wealth to rural areas.
-With an economist, [Matto and I] looked at public opinion data to see if people who lived in rural BC were becoming more pro-climate action than people living in other parts of Canada who weren’t getting this climate dividend.
+With an economist, [Nic Rivers], I looked at public opinion data to see if people who lived in rural BC were becoming more pro-climate action than people living in other parts of Canada who weren’t getting this climate dividend.
 We found that there’s no evidence that beneficiaries of the tax are more supportive.

 So how we implement these carbon policies that have these dividends and hypothetically create lock-in is really important.
 We can’t just assume that when we give people money, it’s magically going to increase their support for climate policy.
-It has to be very salient, and it probably has to be a large amount of money.
-I think that has some benefits from an income inequality perspective, but it's definitely not as much of a sure thing as cap-and-dividend supporters think it is.
+The benefits have to be very salient, and it probably has to be a large amount of money.
+I think that has some benefit from an income inequality perspective, but it's definitely not as much of a sure thing as cap-and-dividend supporters think it is.
 And there’s another rub, which is that if you give people money back, like food stamps, since money is fungible, people spend it on the same thing they got it for.
-So while putting a carbon tax will increase energy costs, we simultaneously give people subsidies they spend on energy bills.
+So while putting a carbon tax will increase energy costs, if we simultaneously give people an energy divident, they will likely spend it on energy bills.
 So the effect of the carbon tax can be watered down.
 Increasing the sticker price of energy, moreover, is likely going to be politically unacceptable, as we’re seeing in France.
 The stories we tell about policy feedback and cap-and-dividend aren’t likely to be borne out in practice.